ConvertAPI/docs/blog/convert-ms-office-to-pdf-using-csharp.md

 Finally I gave up and decided to write my own file processor that I could share with all of you who struggle with it.
 My goal was a tool that makes the conversion of multiple MS Office documents to PDF simple and quick.
 And here comes the ConvertAPI library.

-## Choosing the right MS Office to PDF REST API converter is simple.
+## Choosing the right MS Office to PDF REST API converter is simple

-We are going to use ConvertAPI Office to PDF Rest API services to convert your files hosted on a server.
+We are going to use ConvertAPI Office to PDF Rest API service to convert your files hosted on a server.
 If you need to convert your files from a local directory, [here is a great article describing it](https://www.convertapi.com/blog/convert-docx-to-pdf-using-csharp).

 ## Let’s begin...

-First of all, we need to go and register to get your FREE account at the ConvertAPI.com website https://www.convertapi.com/a.
+First of all, you need to register to get your FREE account at the ConvertAPI.com website https://www.convertapi.com/a.
-The registration process is intuitive and straightforward, you can use our quick sign up feature using your social account.
+The registration process is intuitive and straightforward, you can use a quick sign up feature using your social account.

 Once signed in, you will find your Secret Key in the dashboard.
 Keep this key within reach, we will need this shortly.